Z323323/Roots-of-unity/README.md

  $\displaystyle x_{2,3} = \frac{\sqrt{5} - 1}{4} \pm \frac{\sqrt{\frac{1}{4} + \frac{5}{4} - \frac{\sqrt{5}}{2} - 4}}{2} = \frac{\sqrt{5} - 1}{4} \pm \frac{\sqrt{\frac{1}{4} + \frac{5}{4} - \frac{2\sqrt{5}}{4} - \frac{16}{4}}}{2} = \frac{\sqrt{5} - 1}{4} \pm \frac{\sqrt{1 + 5 - 2\sqrt{5} - 16}}{4} = \frac{\sqrt{5} - 1 \pm \sqrt{- 2\sqrt{5} - 10}}{4}$<br>
  $\displaystyle x_{4,5} = \frac{- \sqrt{5} - 1}{4} \pm \frac{\sqrt{\frac{1}{4} + \frac{5}{4} + \frac{\sqrt{5}}{2} - 4}}{2} = \frac{- \sqrt{5} - 1}{4} \pm \frac{\sqrt{\frac{1}{4} + \frac{5}{4} + \frac{2\sqrt{5}}{4} - \frac{16}{4}}}{2} = \frac{- \sqrt{5} - 1}{4} \pm \frac{\sqrt{1 + 5 + 2\sqrt{5} - 16}}{4} = \frac{- \sqrt{5} - 1 \pm \sqrt{2\sqrt{5} - 10}}{4}$<br>

 If you made it this far you'll agree with me that this is not the way to go to compute roots of unity, even though this is a great exercise.
-Also, we will need to find a way to make these complex solutions to work on multiplicative groups, since the numbers obtained in complex form still don't help us finding our generators.
+Also, we will need to find a way to make these complex solutions to work on multiplicative groups, since the numbers obtained in complex form still don't help us.

-The last example for $n = 5$ is quite interesting though, since it seems there are no complex solutions involved, while if you look at the next section it will be quite simple to understand that the $4$ non-trivial solutions we derived can't be considered completely real (at least this is what it seems to me at the moment), that is, if you follow through you'll find
+The last example for $n = 5$ is quite interesting though, since it seems there are no complex solutions involved, while if you look at the next section it will be quite simple to understand that the $4$ non-trivial solutions we derived can't be considered completely real, that is, if you follow through you'll find

 $\displaystyle x_2 = e^{\frac{2i\pi}{5}}$<br>
 $\displaystyle x_3 = e^{\frac{4i\pi}{5}}$<br>